-Since its introduction to the roadways over a century ago, motorcycles have always been considered more dangerous that traditional vehicles on the road.
-The vulnerability of the driver and any passengers even when wearing proper protection is simply no match for the enclosed design of cars and trucks.
+Since its introduction to roadways over a century ago, motorcycles have always been considered more dangerous than traditional vehicles.
+The vulnerability of the driver and any passengers, even when wearing proper protection, is simply no match for the enclosed design of cars and trucks.

-Helmets are effective in preventing up to 37% of deaths and roughly 67% of brain injuries from occurring.
-However, even with the advantage of wearing a helmet, it is still far more dangerous to ride a motorcycle than driving an enclosed vehicle.
+Helmets effectively prevent up to 37% of deaths and roughly 67% of brain injuries.
+However, even with the helmet’s advantage, riding a motorcycle is still far more dangerous than driving an enclosed vehicle.

-This stands in contrast to those who die in passenger vehicles which have been on a decline since the turn of the 21st century.
+This stands in contrast to those who die in passenger vehicles, which have declined since the turn of the 21st century.

 The Age and Gender Gap

 One of the more interesting trends is fatalities among men over 50 on motorcycles have been increasing steadily since the early 1980s.
 Conversely, the deaths of men under 30 have been declining.
 Again, there is no singular reason as to why this is occurring.

 Of the total fatalities in 2014, the latest year for statistics, 92% consisted of male motorcycle riders.
-However, men do outnumber women regarding motorcycle ownership by a considerable degree which may explain the bulk of the statistic.
+However, men outnumber women in motorcycle ownership, which may explain most statistics.
 Of the women who died, 66% were passengers on motorcycles (so be sure to get insurance for the passengers sitting back too).
-Plus, men are less likely to wear a helmet than women which again may explain the ratio.
+Plus, men are less likely to wear helmets than women, which may explain the ratio.

 The Helmet Conundrum

 The raw stats show that 62% of motorcycle drivers who died were wearing a helmet.
 Plus, 91% of those killed in motorcycle accidents were in states that mandate the wearing of helmets for everyone on a motorcycle.
-However, this statistic may reflect the fact that 19 states that do have mandatory helmet laws have a far greater population than the 31 who do not or only have partial laws covering helmets.
+However, this statistic may reflect the fact that 19 states that do have mandatory helmet laws have a far greater population than the 31 that do not or only have partial laws covering helmets.